expressjs/expressjs.com/advanced/pm.md

 ## <a id="pm2">PM2</a>

-PM2 is a production process manager for Node.js applications with a built-in load balancer.
-It allows you to keep applications alive forever, to reload them without downtime and will facilitate common system admin tasks.
-It also enables you to manage application logging, monitoring, and clustering.
+PM2 is a production process manager for Node.js applications, that has a built-in load balancer.
+PM2 allows you to keep applications alive forever and reload them without downtime, and will facilitate common system admin tasks.
+PM2 also enables you to manage application logging, monitoring, and clustering.

 For more information, see [https://github.com/Unitech/pm2](https://github.com/Unitech/pm2).